awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 8. Leave rest of the settings by default and click Save.

-#### Copy existing objects from CUR S3 bucket to S3 bucket in Governance account
+#### Copy existing objects from CUR S3 bucket to S3 bucket in Data Collection Account

 This step should be done in each management (payer) account.

-Sync existing objects from CUR S3 bucket to S3 bucket in Governance account.
+Sync existing objects from CUR S3 bucket to S3 bucket in Data Collection Account.

-	aws s3 sync s3://{curBucketName} s3://{GovernanceAccountBucketName} --acl bucket-owner-full-control
+	aws s3 sync s3://{curBucketName} s3://{DataCollectionAccountBucketName} --acl bucket-owner-full-control

-After performing this step in each management (payer) account S3 bucket in Governance account will contain CUR data from all payer accounts under respective prefixes.
+After performing this step in each management (payer) account S3 bucket in Data Collection Account will contain CUR data from all payer accounts under respective prefixes.
+{{% /expand%}}

-#### Prepare Glue Crawler
+## Prepare Glue Crawler
+You will need to do this in Data Collection Account only if you choose Manual or Automated multi-account option.
+The latest version of cloud formation deployment do not require this step.

+{{%expand "Click here to expand step by step instructions" %}}

-These actions should be done in Governance account
+These actions should be done in Data Collection Account

 1. Open AWS Glue Service in AWS Console in the same region where S3 bucket with aggregated CUR data is located and go to Crawlers section
 2. Click Add Crawler